tom-h/Corpus-Cleaning/PITCHME.md

 - The place to go to discover/check your assertions |
 - Potentially: a place to send other people to verify or extend upon your work |

-*Training ASR is an extension of your work that requires a well organised and consistent corpus.* |

 ---

+- Training ASR is an extension of your work that requires a well organised and consistent corpus

+---

 - A corpus is not an archive |
+- A corpus is more than a bundle of files |
 - "Collection", "Bundle" and "Corpus" are all terms used to refer to archived files |

----

-## What is a “clean” corpus?

-- One where categories of annotation/metadata are clearly distinguishable to other researchers (and to computers…) |
-- One where tokens are consistently delimited in a principled and consistent fashion |
-- Ideally, one where each category of annotation/metadata is distinguished in parallel but separate streams |

----

-- More likely: a collection of conventions that are well documented and consistently applied

 ---